odisevila/Simple_Web_Crawler/README.md

 3. Scrapes the html to find the paragraphs with the text
 4. Gets a summary of the text using tokenisation and scoring
 5. Returns a CSV file with Title, Full Text, Link, and Summary

+Done in around 2 hours for demonstration purposes so code is not perfect.